Gabrielie/wra410/README.md

 * Rename all subheadings in the content to <h3> (was <h2>), only the heading of the pages are <h2>, so I can set up different font sizes for them.
 * Double spaced all <ul> and <table> , so they won't squeeze together anymore.
 * the Course Catalog Description on the index page was reformatted to <h3>Reading Response
+* All the link will change to a darker orange when you hover your mouse on it. and that hover color change has a transition effect that takes 0.3 second.